 The Examinations Office will acknowledge the request and advise whether it is able to host the examination/s.
 The Examinations Office may be contacted by e-mail or telephone to discuss specific situations.

-Please ensure your read and refer your candidates to the UC External Examinations Terms and Conditions.
+Please ensure your read and refer your candidates to Terms and Conditions (below).